-- Cheating on exams by copying from others, having or using notes, formulas, or other information in a programmable calculator or other programmable device; having or using a communication device such as a cell phone, iPod, laptop or tablet computer, electronic translator, etc. to send or receive unauthorized information; having or using a cheat sheet; altering a graded exam and re-submitting it for a higher grade without teacher permission; working together on a take-home exam unless approved by the teacher; gaining or providing unauthorized access to the examination materials. - Plagiarism by copying part or all of another person's work and submitting it as your own; acting as a provider of a paper or papers for others; submitting substantial portions of the same work in more than one class without consulting with the teachers; failing to use quotation marks where appropriate; failing to properly cite paraphrased materials with footnotes or a bibliography; making up data for an experiment; citing non-existent sources; giving or getting improper assistance on an assignment meant to be individual work; using the services of a commercial term paper company; using the services of another student; reading a summary rather than reading the actual book.
+- Cheating on exams by copying from others, having or using notes, formulas, or other information in a programmable calculator or other programmable device; having or using a communication device such as a cell phone, iPod, laptop or tablet computer, electronic translator, etc. to send or receive unauthorized information; having or using a cheat sheet; altering a graded exam and re-submitting it for a higher grade without teacher permission; working together on a take-home exam unless approved by the teacher; gaining or providing unauthorized access to the examination materials. - Plagiarism by copying part or all of another person's work and submitting it as your own; unauthorized use of artificial intelligence (AI) or natural language processing (NLP) tools to complete school work; acting as a provider of a paper or papers for others; submitting substantial portions of the same work in more than one class without consulting with the teachers; failing to use quotation marks where appropriate; failing to properly cite paraphrased materials with footnotes or a bibliography; making up data for an experiment; citing non-existent sources; giving or getting improper assistance on an assignment meant to be individual work; using the services of a commercial term paper company; using the services of another student; reading a summary rather than reading the actual book.
 Note: Attempted cheating, even when unsuccessful, will be treated as academic dishonesty.
 Simply having observable possession of any prohibited or unauthorized information or device during an exam, even if it is not used, is an act of academic dishonesty and will be dealt with as such.